elastisys/compliantkubernetes-kubespray/docs/migrate-from-cluster.md

       Change ETCD version to `quay.io/coreos/etcd:v3.4.13`

+      > [!NOTE]
-      **NOTE**: This will restart etcd and if you only have one master it will stop the api server until it's restarted.
+      > This will restart etcd and if you only have one master it will stop the api server until it's restarted.

       ```bash
       sudo vim /etc/kubernetes/manifest/etcd.yaml